 - Consistent branding on your website that will complement all of your other activities.
 Your website designer will use your branding across the entire site, including font, colours and logos to ensure that all aspects of your marketing are consistent.

 - Unique design – having a unique website that is professionally designed will bode well with current and future clients/customers.
 You’ll avoid having a generic-looking website and websites really do say a lot about a company.

-- Professional maintenance – since you’ll be paying for a ‘service’ there will always be someone looking at your website to ensure it is working and performing as it should.
-This can be updating the software, or checking that security will be working appropriately.
+- Professional maintenance – since you’ll be paying for a ‘service’ there will always be someone managing your website and checking it is working and performing as it should.
+This can be updating the software and ensuring your website is secure will be working appropriately.
 No matter what, your website will be in good working order.
 Check out our post on Website Maintenance and why it is so important.

 However, nothing is without its drawbacks, so here are a couple of the key pros and cons of having a custom-built website.

 - The website is dependent on the skill of the developer